-Here are 12 of the most horrible old mental health treatments throughout history.
+This list of 13 of the most horrible mental health treatments throughout history may shock you….

 1. Religion and Moral Discipline